mikecarti/obsidian/Machine Learning/Linear Regression.md

 2) On [[Linear Regression#Mean Squared Error |MSE]], we can get [[Gradient]] and understand how CLOSE we are to extremum.
 So using [[Linear Regression#MAE|MAE]] we can not understand how far we from the minimum

 #### Huber's loss
-Let us take the best from both worlds
+Let us take the best from both worlds (MAE, MSE)
 $$
 L_{\beta}(y,z) = \begin{cases} \\
 \frac{1}{2}(y-z)^2&, |y-z| <\beta \\